saghirb/My-Notebook-Template/README.md

 * To have key personal information and notes at my finger tips.
 * All in one place.
 * Hosted **locally** (due to sensitive info) on my computers and smart phone.
-* Easy to maintain and update (hence not a wiki).
+* Easy to maintain and update.

+**How?**

-**How?** Using the HTML version of R `bookdown` book as a personal wiki as it can be copied (synced) across devices.
+Using the HTML version of R `bookdown` book as a personal wiki which can be copied (synced) across devices.
 Default bookdown HTML stlye is more than good enough.

 **Pros:**

 * All my key information is one place :):):)
 * Immediately available on my browser (default homepage).
-* No more random files with notes, bits of paper, post-it notes, *etc.*
+* No more random files with notes, bits of paper, post-it notes, bookmarks, *etc.*
 * Copy and paste friendly.
 * As the only reader I can organise and re-organise it as I please.
 * Easy to maintain and update.